Puget Sound Energy sale in Montana to reduce reliance on coal-fired electricity

 The Sierra Club, in a statement, criticized the sale, saying the transfer of ownership stake could increase the life of the plant since the Montana-based utility hopes to keep it operating for years.

-“By selling….to an out-of-state utility that plans to burn coal indefinitely rather than guiding the plant to an orderly retirement, PSE is undermining the legislative intent of the state’s clean energy law,” said the statement released by the Sierra Club.
+“By selling … to an out-of-state utility that plans to burn coal indefinitely rather than guiding the plant to an orderly retirement, PSE is undermining the legislative intent of the state’s clean energy law,” said the statement released by the Sierra Club.

 PSE’s Roberts said Colstrip, with six owners, is an “incredibly complicated place… I am keenly aware that there will be a lot of parties out there who will be opposed to this because they don’t see everything shutting down immediately.”
 But he said it achieves a very important PSE priority, which is to further decarbonize the utility’s energy portfolio.